aws/eks-anywhere/docs/content/en/docs/packages/best_practice.md

 ### Best Practice

-Any supported EKS Anywhere curated package should be modified through package yaml files (with `kind: Package`) and applied through the command `eksctl anywhere apply package -f packageFileName`.
+Any supported EKS Anywhere curated package should be modified through package yaml files (with `kind: Package`) and applied through the command `kubectl apply -f packageFileName`.
 Modifying objects outside of package yaml files may lead to unpredictable behaviors.

 For automatic namespace (targetNamespace) creation, see `createNamespace` field: [PackagebundleController.spec]({{< ref "packages.md/#packagebundlecontrollerspec" >}})